Unexplained Fatigue, Weight Gain, Dry Skin and More?

 How thyroid function can affect your weight

 The thyroid gland produces three different types of thyroid hormones: thyroxine (T4), triiodothyronine (T3), and reverse T3 (rT3).
-Thyroxine is responsible for increasing basal metabolic rate (BMR), while rT3 increases lipolysis (the breakdown of fats into fatty acids and glycerol).
+Thyroxine increases basal metabolic rate (BMR), while rT3 increases lipolysis (the breakdown of fats into fatty acids and glycerol).
 Triiodothyronine is involved in protein synthesis and carbohydrate oxidation.

-This also means that not producing enough thyroid hormone is usually associated with a low basal metabolic rate.
+This also means that insufficient thyroid hormone is usually associated with a low basal metabolic rate.
 Therefore, hypothyroidism (underactive thyroid) can cause weight gain.
-Your body isn’t burning as much energy, which can lead to a calorie surplus.
+Your body doesn’t burn as much energy, leading to a calorie surplus.

 The symptoms of an overactive thyroid include unintentional weight loss, anxiety, sweating, frequent bowel movements, difficulty sleeping, and muscle weakness.